 Digital experiences, like apps or websites, are designed to make interactions and engagement between customer and brands the best they can be.
 But all too often, companies rely on a range of content management systems and homebrew software to deliver their digital experiences.
 The result feels jumbled and disjointed to manage, let alone to use.

 However, there’s no reason why you should be using so many systems—and a great many reasons to pull all of those functions together with a CMS that serves as the hub for your digital experiences.

 1. Increase your team's efficiency

 Using a single CMS is a surefire way to kickstart your team’s productivity.
-Being able to share content and assign tasks across your digital experiences saves a lot of time, reduces the risk of miscommunication or misunderstandings, and allows your editorial staff to focus more of their energy on creating great content.
+Being able to share content and assign tasks across your digital projects and experiences saves a lot of time, reduces the risk of miscommunication or misunderstandings, and allows your editorial staff to focus more of their energy on creating great content.

 2. Easier maintenance

 The only thing more frustrating than having to update one system, is having to update multiple systems.
 When essential maintenance is required, a single CMS is easier and quicker to upgrade or patch up.
 Fewer systems means less downtime and fewer hours spent on planning and testing.
 Good news for your developers, your editors, and your customers.

 3. Make your developers’ lives easier

 The more systems you have, the more languages your developers will have to speak.
 But with a single system, your dev team only has to learn one platform—streamlining the development process and saving you a ton of time and money.

 4. Support and SLA from one source

 Having multiple contacts and service level agreements (SLAs) increases the amount of time spent finding solutions to various issues.
 So why not centralise them?
 It’ll mean far less toing and froing between contacts, leaving you and your team with more time to create amazing digital experiences.

 1. Choose a flexible and customisable CMS